Performance Guide

 Here we introduce some performance optimization tips for different scenarios.

-When calling the Range
+When calling a Range

 setter method, Keikai spreadsheet will automatically